 Along with it's cardiovascular benefits, cross training helps maintain balance skills, muscle strength, hand to eye coordination, and improved range of motion.
-Although there are sport specific, training benefits that are only gained from being on the bicycle itself, your next season's cycling performance will benefit from the psychological break of cross training - a break from the stress of meeting regular training deadlines as well as a break to give your body time to rebuild and rest the muscles, joints, and ligaments that are repeatedly stressed by your regular season training routine.
+Although there are sport specific, training benefits that are only gained from being on the bicycle itself, your next season's cycling performance will benefit from a psychological break from the stress of meeting regular training deadlines.
+And with a less intense schedule, your body will have time to repair muscles, joints, and ligaments to a degree that is not possible with a regular season training routine.

 One visitor to this site speculated that using weighted jumps might add more to cross training than just maintaining the cardiovascular status quo.
 Their speculation goes like this - "With jumping rope, the height of the "jump" is minimal, so other jumping type activities (ie the weighted jump ups)) might be more productive to achieve the goal of muscle cell development.
 Given that vertical jump correlates highly with fast-twitch muscle fibres, is there any support for the notion (my notion) that working on vertical jump (i.e. by jumping rope) could improve sprinting?
 Obviously this isn't very specific to cycling, but I'm thinking of using it as a pre-season cross-training thing if there'd be any point to it at all.
 It seems to me that as a means of recruiting muscle fibres to fire in synchrony (or however you say that), this would have some effect, together with weights and leg speed drills.
 The only thing I can remember reading which possibly relates to this is a National-level Masters track guy who does weighted jump-ups."

-It's not unusual for competitive athletes to experience a psychological low spot or "burn out" in their performance after a hard season of training and riding, so many coaches encourage an off season break as part of a balanced training program.
-But all serious cyclists are, in their hearts, competitive creatures (even if it’s only with themselves and their Personal Records) so having off season alternatives to "just lying around" meet their basic need for regular exercise.
-And when it's time to get back into the spring training routine, remember to start easy for a week or two as you come back up to speed.
+All serious cyclists are, in their hearts, competitive creatures (even if it’s only with themselves and their Personal Records) and generally do not do well without a goal on which to focus.
+So an off season alternatives to "just lying around" meets this requirement in addition to the physical benefits.
+When it's time to get shift back into the spring training routine, remember to start easy for a week or two as you come back up to speed.

 Q. "I was wondering if I will benefit from using a rowing machine during the off season?
 I would not concentrate on rowing but add this to my indoor cycling regiment.A.
 Rowing would maintain cardiovascular fitness, provide a needed change of pace to prevent boredom from year round cycling, and might help maintain (not improve) muscle tone, and thus would be an excellent piece of a balanced winter training regimen.
 By itself, it would not prevent degradation of fitness for the next riding season.